 - 1. Click Elastic IPs in the navigation pane. - 2.
 Click Allocate New Address. - 3.
-In the Allocate New Address dialog box, click Yes, Allocate.

-- 4. Select the Elastic IP address you created, and then click Associate Address. - In the Associate Address dialog box, in the Instance list, select your instance and then click Yes, Associate.
+In the Allocate New Address dialog box, if your account supports it, select whether you want to use the Elastic IP for EC2 or a VPC.
+Click Yes, Allocate. - Select the Elastic IP address you created, and then click Associate Address. - In the Associate Address dialog box, in the Instance list, select your instance and then click Associate.